-Argumentative Essay - You are to write an Argumentative Essay that clearly identifies and supports your position on a particular topic or issue of interest to you and relevant to your career choice.
-Please note that in an Argumentative Essay you also have to discuss the points that do not support your position.
-To prove your points, you should make reference to a minimum of two scholarly articles.
+You will be writing an Argumentative Position Paper that clearly identifies and supports your position on a particular topic or issue of interest to you and relevant to your career choice.
+You are required to prepare an outline of your paper and will bring in to class, ready to write.
+Please note that in an Argumentative Position Paper you also have to discuss the points that do not support your position.
 Your topic must be approved by the facilitator.